 Cricket at Habs is hugely popular and enjoys an enviable reputation both on our local circuit and more widely.
 We have achieved much success as a club over many years, regularly winning 70% of our matches against other schools, and the number of boys we attract is continually on the rise.
 Cricket is the major sport played here in the summer term; however, thanks to our excellent indoor facilities, it can now take place throughout the year, with individuals and groups regularly given opportunities to practise and hone their techniques under expert guidance in readiness for the outdoor season.

 The name Yeabsley will always be associated with Habs Cricket.
-Doug Yeabsley, the former Devon and Minor Counties left-arm swing bowler (not to mention Harlequins RFC for whom he played during the winter months!), has been involved with cricket at the school since the ‘sixties’ and in 2014 will celebrate his 50th year at Habs, a remarkable achievement.
-It was Doug who introduced our annual Devon tour (we have played at Sidmouth CC since 1966) and he has also organised all our highly successful Far East Tours (to Hong Kong and Malaysia).
+Doug Yeabsley, the former Devon and Minor Counties left-arm swing bowler (not to mention Harlequins RFC for whom he played during the winter months!), was involved with cricket at the school since the ‘sixties’ and in 2014 celebrated his 50th year at Habs, a remarkable achievement.
+It was Doug who introduced our annual Devon tour (we have played at Sidmouth CC since 1966) and he also organised our highly successful Far East Tours (to Hong Kong and Malaysia).
 Both his sons, Michael and Richard, played for Habs with distinction.
 Richard Yeabsley (10 wickets against Cambridge in 1994) went on to gain three ‘blues’ for Oxford (+ two more for rugby, all as an undergraduate) and was contracted briefly to Middlesex CCC.
 Michael was unfortunately denied a possible ‘blue’ by injury (he would have opposed his brother in the 1995 varsity match).